 Each spring following the CHAP AGM, the working group membership will be reassessed (as per the criteria) and updated.
 Requests to join the working group will also be reviewed by the CHAP Executive in the spring.
 Applicants should submit a short resumé/CV that includes information on their current field of activity and a summary of their accomplishments in the field of HIV along with a letter of interest outlining their reason for wanting to join the working group.
 The application may be submitted to any CHAP Executive member.
 Selection will be made by consensus of the CHAP Executive.
 Factors taken into account during the selection process will include geographic location, professional focus (e.g., academic vs. clinical vs. research) and accomplishments, and practice population (including specialty areas such as pediatrics, injection drug users, etc).
 Candidates who are not selected may re-apply in the future.

 Any current CHAP member may nominate a colleague for general membership.
-Requests should be forwarded to the Chair (firstname.lastname@example.org), and should include a short CV/resume and complete contact information.
-Applicants will be added to the group e-mail list (email@example.com) and the group roster on the private website.
+Requests should be forwarded to the Chair (email@example.com), and should include a short CV/resume and complete contact information.
+Applicants will be added to the group e-mail list (chap-HIV@googlegroups.com).

 Each fall, the working group membership will be reassessed (as per the criteria) and updated.
 If there are vacancies, an open call for interested candidates will be made to the entire CHAP membership.
 Applicants should submit a short resumé/CV that includes information on their current field of activity, a summary of their accomplishments in the field of HIV, and reasons for wanting to join the working group.
 Selection will be made by consensus of the working group.
 Factors taken into account during the selection process will include geographic location, professional focus (e.g., academic vs. clinical vs. research) and accomplishments, and practice population (including specialty areas such as pediatrics, injection drug users, etc).
 Candidates who are not selected may re-apply in the future.